 - Limited customization options: Customization tools are limited in LCDPs that force organizations to adjust the business processes to meet the low-code application capabilities.

 - Limited flexibility: As mentioned before, LCDP apps have limited components.
 When an organization wants to add a specific feature, the drag and drop building blocks may not meet the requirement.
 In those cases, the business needs to write custom code to enable particular functionality.
-And these additional code within LCDPs can be overlooked in terms of maintenance, leading to unexpected outages or bugs.
+And these additional codes within LCDPs can be overlooked in terms of maintenance, leading to unexpected outages or bugs.

 - Limited integration options: When organizations develop an app using an LCDP, they may face integration issues, especially when they want to migrate legacy applications.